anddddrew/polio/README.md

 ### Unit Tests
 - You can run unit tests via running ```./run_tests``` in the root of the directory, This will automatically run all unit tests.

-⚠️ This is not medical advice, THe information in the repository is for informational purposes only.
+⚠️ This is not medical advice, The information in the repository is for informational purposes only.

 *A project by Andrew Nijmeh*